 Settlement for redemptions will normally be made by telegraphic transfer to the bank account of the Shareholder as specified in the application form (at the Shareholder's risk) or as otherwise agreed in writing.
-Settlement for redemptions of Shares of each Fund will normally be made within three Business Days from receipt by the Administrator of correct redemption documentation, except for the Legg Mason Western Asset US Dollar Liquidity Fund for which settlement will be made one Business Day after receipt by the Administrator of correct redemption documentation.
+Settlement for redemptions of Shares of each Fund will normally be made within three Business Days from receipt by the Administrator of correct redemption documentation, except for the Legg Mason Western Asset US Dollar Liquidity Fund for which settlement will be made one Business Day after receipt by the Administrator of correct redemption documentation and Western Asset UCITS SMASh Series Core Plus Completion Fund which will be two Business Days.
 The Directors in their sole discretion may delay remittance of redemption proceeds for up to fourteen days after the Dealing Day on which the redemption request is effective.
 The cost of such settlement by telegraphic transfer may be passed on to the Shareholder.